aci-ref/facilitation_leading_practices/activities/05-assistance.md

 will work for a given researcher.

-Depending on the popularity of office hours, it may be necessary to have multiple facilitators (or similar individuals) at a given session, or to have other ACI staff prepared to assist should office hours become too busy for a sole person.
+Depending on the popularity of office hours, it may be necessary to have multiple Facilitators (or similar individuals) at a given session, or to have other ACI staff prepared to assist should office hours become too busy for a sole person.
 As office hours are otherwise very similar to scheduled meetings in that they are usually executed in a face-to-face